billkarsh/SpikeGLX/Markdown/SpikeGLX_Broken_Shank_Support.md

 Neuropixels probes program electrode and reference selections into a shank.
 The first pass programs shank registers, the second pass checks for error.

-At present, SR-chain error checking is unsophisticated: either there is a perfect match, or an SR-chain error is reported for that shank.
+SR-chain error checking is unsophisticated: either there is a perfect match, or an SR-chain error is reported for that shank.
 There is no additional detail available about what elements of the chain are working or if the chain is severed.
 That is, it is possible that some registers hold the intended values, but it is possible that none of them do.
 We can not tell.

 --------